MatteV02/EHRforEquipes/README.md

 ![banner](images/banner.png)

+> [!WARNING]
+> The project is still in development, each change will be posted on this page

 # EHRforEquipes
 This project is intended for equips of freelance doctors who work in several structures and want to streamline their workflow.